kaiocesar/pybill-br/README.md

 # Pybill

-This project should be implement each part of SOLID concepts, commit by commit.
+This project should be implemented each part of SOLID concepts, commit by commit.